Coast guard: Racing stripes

 Beginning in 1964 with the United States Coast Guard, many coast guards around the world have adopted high visibility color schemes to differentiate their coast guard vessels from the vessels of their respective navies.
 A frequent element is a high contrast "racing stripe" on the outer hull.
 While no international agreement exists to adopt it as a uniform marking, the 2009/2010 edition of Jane's Fighting Ships showed 61 nations had adopted some form of this stripe pattern for their coastal patrol and rescue vessels.

 List of coast guards by country

 The following lists a selected number of coast guards around the world, illustrating the varied roles they play in the respective governments and the countries they operate in:

 Argentina

-The Argentine Naval Prefecture, in Spanish Prefectura Naval Argentina or PNA, is a service of the Argentine Republic's Security Ministry charged with protecting the country's rivers, lakes and maritime territory.
+The Argentine Naval Prefecture, in Spanish Prefectura Naval Argentina or PNA, is a service of the Argentine Republic's Ministry of National Security, charged with protecting the country's rivers, lakes and maritime territory.
 It therefore fulfills the functions of other countries' coast guards, and furthermore acts as a gendarmerie force policing navigable rivers and lakes.
 They belonged to the Ministry of Defence until the 1980s, and the corps' highest official was a Navy rear-admiral.
-They have since been transferred to the Ministry of Interior and, more recently, to the newly created Ministry of Security.
+They have since been transferred to the Ministry of Interior and, more recently, to the newly created Ministry of National Security.
 However, in the case of armed conflict, they can be put under the Navy's command.